-The Accreditation Clinical Case Examinations are the core of the Accreditation examination process.
-Clinical case submissions allow the laboratory technician to demonstrate diagnostic skills and clinical excellence.
-Three specific types of cosmetic dental treatments have been chosen to cover a variety of techniques.
+The Accreditation Clinical Case Examinations are the core of the Accreditation process.
+The clinical case submissions allow the dentist pursuing Accreditation to demonstrate diagnostic skills and clinical excellence.
+Five specific types of cosmetic dental treatments have been chosen to cover a variety of techniques.